-Here’s a post why you should read the Bible and how to read it through a year.
+Here’s a post that discusses why you should read the Bible and how to read it through a year.

 During this time of the year we commonly hear of “New Year’s resolution”.
 It is when we make a commitment that we will start doing something at the start of the year, January 1.
 Many of us probably have made New Year’s resolution at least once in our lives.